-The recombination landscape has profound effects on genome-wide patterns of genetic variation.
+In addition to the consequences of asymmetric population structure in maintaining genetic variation unevenly across geography, the recombination landscape also can have profound effects on heterogenous genome-wide patterns of genetic variation.
 Linkage to or among selected sites is now thought to affect many, if not most, variable sites in the genome (Schrider and Kern 2017; Kern and Hahn 2018), and suppression of recombination among the genomes of diverging populations and species appears in large part to determine patterns of genetic differentiation and divergence (Burri et al. 2015; Vijay et al. 2017; Stankowski et al. 2018).
 In the threespine stickleback, two related patterns point to the importance of the recombination landscape in structuring the genetics of divergence.
 First, genetic differentiation among phenotypically divergent populations is known to accumulate in regions of low recombination (Roesti et al. 2013).
 Second, quantitative trait locus (QTL) mapping studies consistently find highly pleiotropic QTL associated with clusters of markers in the centers of relatively few linkage groups (Albert et al. 2008; Miller et al. 2014; Marques et al. 2016).
 This finding could be explained by the presence of a one or a small number of pleiotropic loci of large effect in each region, or clusters of linked loci.

 By combining population genomics with multiple mapping crosses we are able to corroborate and further our understanding in stickleback fish and other organisms in two distinct ways.
 First, genomic divergence that occurs in the centers of the largest chromosomes occurs within regions of consistently low recombination across all three genetic maps (freshwater, marine, and F1 hybrid fish).
 The negative association between divergence and recombination rate is a common finding across systems (Burri et al. 2015; Martin et al. 2016) and our results further demonstrate that stickleback are no exception to this rule both at the local (i.e. specific genomic regions, Figure 4) and genome-wide scales (Figure 3).
-In addition, by directly comparing the genetic maps of purely marine and freshwater fish, our results do not indicate the presence of any large or complex structural variation between marine and freshwater stickleback genomes associated with the largest regions of genomic divergence.
+In addition, by directly comparing the genetic maps of purely marine and freshwater fish, our results do not indicate the presence of any large, obvious structural variation between marine and freshwater stickleback genomes associated with the largest regions of genomic divergence in addition to three large inversions identified previously (Jones 2012).

 Second, although there was general congruence among the genetic maps, we find that the recombination landscape varied unexpectedly and in evolutionarily relevant ways.
 Within the large regions of divergence at the centers of chromosomes, low recombination ranged from being universal across the three cross types to genotype-specific (Figure 2, chromosomes 4 and 1, respectively), suggesting different genetic bases to the low recombination rates across these large genomic regions.
 Interestingly, recombination rates in regions of divergence were often lowest in the F1 hybrid map (Figure 4).
 While this was expected within chromosomal inversions, where the alternative homozygotes demonstrated steady recombination throughout the inverted region, this was also the case on chromosome 7 despite the apparent lack of any large scale, simple structural variation (Figures 2 and 4) although clusters of smaller structural variants that could not be detected in our maps could also reduce recombination.
 On the hybrid map, this entire region collapsed to a region inherited essentially as a single Mendelian locus.